SebastianAlcock/sponsor-approvals-judging-process/README.md

 }'

 #### 4. GET /users: Get All Users
+What it does:
+- Retrieves all registered users from the database.
+How it works:

+- Queries all User entries from the database via session.query(User).all().

+- Serializes all fields into a JSON list.

+- Returns 200 with list of users; returns 500 on error.
+Sample curl query:
 curl -X GET http://127.0.0.1:5000/users

 #### 5. GET /projects: Get All Projects
+What it does:
+- Retrieves all projects in the database.
+How it works:

+- Queries all Project entries in the database via session.query(Project).all().

+- Serializes each project’s fields into a JSON list.

+- Returns 200 on success; 500 on error.
+Sample curl query:
 curl -X GET http://127.0.0.1:5000/projects

 #### 6. GET /user/{email}: Get One User by ID
+What it does:
+- Retrieves a specific user based on their ID.
+How it works:

+- session.query(User).filter_by(id=id).first() fetches the user.

+- If found, serializes user fields into JSON.

+- Returns 200 if user found, 404 if not found.
+Sample curl query:
 curl -X GET http://127.0.0.1:5000/user/alice.smith@example.com

 #### 7. GET /project/{id}: Get One Project by ID